The OpenKIM Repository contains the following types of KIM Items:

-Model – Computer implementation representing a specific interaction between atoms, e.g. an interatomic potential or force field.
+Model – An algorithm representing a specific interaction between atoms, e.g. an interatomic potential or force field.

-Test – A specific program which when coupled with a suitable Model, possibly including additional input, calculates and returns a specific prediction about a particular configuration.
+Test – A computer program which when coupled with a suitable Model, possibly including additional input, calculates a specific prediction (material property) for a particular configuration.

 Reference Data – Experimental or first principles results (e.g. density functional theory (DFT) results) for a material property.